GCVI IB STUDENT GRADUATES WITH PERFECT SCORE

 Peer Tutoring Clubs to Support Students are Running

-Year 2 (Gr 12) IB student, Joel, is running a peer tutoring club to support senior IB students.
-Year 1 (Gr 11) students Ava, Jerry, and Rachel are running a peer tutoring program that supports preparatory program students.
-These clubs both help students who are encountering academic challenges and/or to improve learning and study habits.
+Year 2 (Gr 12) IB students, Ava, Rachel and Jerry, are running a peer tutoring club to support senior IB students.
+Year 1 (Gr 11) students Rena, Angie and Ella are running a peer tutoring program that supports preparatory program students.
+These clubs both help students who are encountering academic challenges and/or improve learning and study habits.

 Here are some of our Year 2 IB (Gr 12) tutors virtually supporting our preparatory students.

 Students adjusting to cohorts and masks.
 Here are some of our Year 1s working hard in Math SL.

 2020 GCVI students receive exciting scholarship news!